PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 console.log(yScale.range()); //you can get the range whenever you want like this
 ```

+Our Chrome console should look like this:

 ![](https://i.imgur.com/H6l8HkQ.png)

 When declaring range/domain of a linear scale, we only need to specify start/end values for each.
 Values in between the start/end will be calculated by D3.
-For instance, to find out what visual value corresponds to the distance value of 5, remove the previous two `console.log()` statements and add the following to the bottom of `app.js`:
+For instance, to find out what visual value corresponds to the distance value of 5, use `yScale()`.
+Remove the previous two `console.log()` statements and add the following to the bottom of `app.js`:

 ```javascript
 console.log(yScale(5)); //get a visual point from a data value